by Paul G. Hiebert

 Such cultural variance causes experiential problems.
 People who move into a new culture face culture shock.
 Misunderstandings arise in missionaries' relationships with nationals, and missionaries face the long-term difficult task of learning how to live in a new society.

 Cultural variance also raises some knotty philosophical and theological questions.
 It appears that all cultures "do the job" that is, they provide a basis for orderly, meaningful human life.
-How then can we judge one culture to be better than another?
+How therefore can we judge one culture to be better than another?
 What criteria can we use to compare and evaluate customs?
 What right do we have to try to change other people?

-For a time many anthropologists staked out positions of total cultural relativism, holding that all customs of all cultures are equally good.
+For a time, many anthropologists staked out positions of total cultural relativism, holding that all customs of all cultures are equally good.
 However, such relativism raises equally difficult questions.
 Are, in fact, all customs equally good?
 For example, is magic as effective as modern medicine in curing diseases?
 Should we refrain from helping people if they desire it or if it is to their benefit?
 Are there no absolutes, no biological, psychological, social, or moral principles underlying all human life?
 Is there no Truth?
 Today, few anthropologists take a completely relativistic position with regard to cultural variance, but there is little consensus on what the criteria for evaluation shall be.

 Missionaries have had to face questions of cultural variance.
 Many of them wanted to make people Christians, but does this also mean wearing clothes, using Western medicine, having one wife, giving up segregation based on caste or race, and giving up headhunting?
 If not, where does one draw the line between Christianity and Western culture?